lukaesch/sidebyside/README.md

-# SideBySide: A Simple SPA for Code Comparison
+# SideBySide: A Simple SPA for Comparisons
 This is a simple single-page application (SPA) written in Vanilla JavaScript to demonstrate the differences between Rust and Java programming languages.
 The SPA allows you to switch between the pages using left/right arrow keys or by clicking on the bottom navigation.

 [Try it here](https://lukaesch.github.io/sidebyside/)